robzr/p2LED/README.md

 # p2LED
 Digispark / ATtiny85 multi-mode LED strip controller with rotary encoder switch control

+## What is it?
+A high performance, efficient, menu driven, addressable LED controller that uses the dirt cheap Digispark board (available for $1.50 shipped on eBay).
+The menu system is based on input from a rotary encoder with a switch.
+One remaining pin can be used to wake/sleep the unit, which is useful for things like cabinet lighting.
+With low quiescent current requirements, this controller is usable in battery driven applications like Camper Vans.

 ## Features
-- APA102C control via SPI bus
+- APA102C/SK9822 LED strip control via SPI bus
+- HSV interface and effects via FastLED library
 - Interrupt driven, queued event driven handling of rotary incremental encoder + switch control
-- Mixed logarithmic/linear encoder acceleration
+- Logarithmic dampened linear encoder acceleration algorithm for smooth and quick rotary input
 - Supports at least 144 LED (high density 1m) strips in all modes
-- Multi-mode - adjustable solid, as well as effects
+- Multi-mode - switchable and tunable solid, rainbow, breathing effects
-- (TODO) Setup via UI with values saved to EEPROM
+- Holding the switch while running will save the current mode as startup mode, and the current mode settings to EEPROM
+- Holding the switch on boot enters setup mode, used to change the LED strip length
+- Holding the switch on boot for a real long time resets the EEPROM
 - (TODO) Optional external switch mode to use with cabinet switch input
-- (TODO) HSV solid mode
+- (TODO) Include micronucleus image for instant boot with V-USB mode on grounded pin

 ## Pinout
 - PB0 -> APA102 clock